-Camms Webinar Recap: Can ERM and ORM Work in Perfect Harmony?
+Camms Webinar Recap: Harmonizing ERM and ORM

 5 Min Read

-Set against a backdrop of breakthrough technology, increased data availability, and new business models, a subset of ERM has risen in prominence: operational risk.
+Set against a backdrop of breakthrough technology, increased data availability, and new business models, a subset of ERM has risen in prominence – operational risk.
 According to the Basel Committee, this is: The risk of loss resulting from inadequate or failed internal processes, people and systems or from external events”

 Consequently, firms both large and small are embedding robust Operational Risk Management (ORM) processes into their ERM framework – but can these two approaches work in harmony?